Planning Overview

 Local Planning Strategy 2019

-The City's new Local Planning Strategy 2019 will guide the City's progress towards its vision to be Western Australia's most sought after and unique regional city to work, live and visit.
-It provides strategic direction which, over the long term, will deliver a more compact city where residents will live closer to local shops, services and employment with easy access to public transport and greater ability to walk or cycle.
+The City's Local Planning Strategy 2019 provides strategic direction for the delivery of a more compact city where residents to live closer to local shops, services and employment within easy access to public transport, walking or cycling.

 The Strategy comprises two parts.